PostHog/posthog.com/contents/product-engineers/dogfooding.md

 Dogfooding is the process of using your product internally.
 This helps you to get fast feedback, ship a higher-quality product, and maintain customer empathy.

 At PostHog, we dogfood a lot and find it works well because we're our [own ideal customer](/newsletter/ideal-customer-profile-framework).
 We build tools for companies that look like ours.
 Not all companies are in this situation though, meaning dogfooding can lead you in the wrong direction if you aren't careful.

-To help you figure out if dogfooding is right for your company and how to do it well, this post covers our experiences, how we implement dogfooding, and pitfalls to avoid.

 ## What does dogfooding look like at PostHog?